 We have provided the staff of care services, hospitals, retail shops and even teaching services with extra safety.
-These people are risking their lives to work every day, and I believe them to be very brave.
+These people are risking their lives on the frontlines of the COVID-19 pandemic every day, and I believe them to be very brave.

 Sadly, it’s a taken a crisis of this size for us to realise how underappreciated these members of society are.
 Hopefully, when this is over, we’ll see real change for them.

 And eventually, it will be over.
 The curve is flattening.
 Governments are announcing exit strategies for lockdowns.
 We’re already seeing some of our customers re-open their doors.

 The impact on all of us has been great, but we’ll bounce back.

 We pledged over a month ago that if you’re open, so are we.
 That pledge is now evolving into if you’re ready, so are we.